riqra/riqra-challenge/backend.md

 - When the email does not exist the API must say 'User not found '
 - When the password is incorrect the API must respond 'Oops! incorrect password'.
-- When the email and password are correct a new token should be generated, take into account that this token will have to be sent to all further requests (product, cart and order operations).
+- When the email and password are correct a new token must be generated for further requests.

+but some of them don't have an account yet.

 #### Signup

 Generate a mutation that receives an email and password as parameters.

 - The email has to be unique in the database.
 - If the email already exists the API must say 'User already exists'.
-- The password must be contain more than 6 characters.
+- The password must be longer than 6 characters.
-- Once the user is created a new token must be generated to be used in further requests.
+- Once the user is created a new token must be generated for further requests.

 ### Products

-The product must have a few required properties: id, name, image, brand and price.
+Product properties: id, name, image, brand and price.

-Once the user is logged in, it is able to create its own products.
+A logged in user is able to create its own products.

 > Users don't share products.

-- When a product is created, updated or removed, it must be synchronized to [Algolia](https://algolia.com) for search operations by its name and brand fields.
+- When a product is created, updated or removed, it must be synchronized to [Algolia](https://algolia.com) for search operations.
 - The name must not be longer than 35 characters.
-- The product must be related to a brand (send the brand id).
 - The image sent to the mutation must be uploaded to [Cloudinary](https://cloudinary.com).

 ### Search